 There is a story told amongst our large whanau (family) about why there are only small white wooden crosses in this wahi tapu (cemetery).
 We are told that our key progenitor, Ganny Heeni, decided that after her parents were buried there, everyone who was buried afterwards would only have small white wooden crosses on their graves.
 Humility was an important value to this great dowager ancestor.

-For the members of Te Orewai, this meant that all grave markers in their burial grounds should stay the same, so that everyone would be equal.
+For the members of Te Orewai, this meant that all grave markers in their burial grounds should stay the same so that everyone would be equal.
 This also applies to flowers that are left on the graves.
-If somebody places a flower on a grave of his/hers ancestor, they should also place a flower on all other graves in the wahi tapu.
+If somebody places a flower on a grave of his/her ancestor, they should also place a flower on all other graves in the wahi tapu.
 According to Delaraine, this very tradition is what binds them together as one large whanau (extended family).

-The Role of Burial Practices in Maori Culture
+Burial Practices Preserve Maori Culture and Language

 Delaraine describes the cultural meaning of the burial practices in the historical context: